 21. Complete another Poem Every Day challenge.
 LET’S DO IT.

 22. Make time for tea.
-I refuse to drink tea unless I have time to truly enjoy it.
+I refuse to drink tea unless I have time to truly enjoy it, so I’m determined to make time for it this year.

 24. Get tattoo #2.
 I’m so ready for it!